 - Are you comfortable with retaining an ongoing involvement in managing your retirement income, albeit with professional help, or would you rather make a decision and then forget about it?

 - How healthy are you?
 Do you have any illnesses or any concerns about how long you might live, or require income for?
-(See How long will my pension need to last)

 - Do you have any future financial obligations to meet, such as debts?